 Because it is called Kiln Wash, one would think you could just wash it if off after each firing.
 That would be wonderful if you could, but no such luck.
 Any loose kiln wash will have to be scraped off before it starts to flake.
 That’s why it’s important to scrape your kiln shelf after each firing and reapply any bare spots.

-A three or four-inch heavy duty paint scraper works the best.
+A three or four-inch heavy-duty paint scraper works the best.
 Although a six-inch scraper may seem better because it covers more territory and you think it will take less time.
-The six-inch scapers tend to be more flexible and don’t get the wash off as easy.
+The six-inch scapers tend to be more flexible and don’t get the wash-off as easily.

 Melting Glaze Removal

 If you happen to get glaze on your shelf, it’s essential to get it off before you fire again.
 The glaze will continue to eat away at your self and subsequently ruining your shelf.
-You want to be careful not to dig into your Keln Shelf while removing the melted glaze.
+You want to be careful not to dig into your Kiln Shelf while removing the melted glaze.
 Digging too hard could damage the shelf.
 It’s worth taking the extra time to prevent damage.